AmeenCodes01/PromisePool/storyboard.md

 [X] secLeft show same in each room, make secLeft a object in zustand store.

-[] add dash to empty spaces while creating room
+[X] add dash to empty spaces while creating room

 [X] styling of goal.

-[] user starts a sesh & leaves room. then others won't be able to start sesh. keep a time limit or del sesh if user leaves room.
+[X] user starts a sesh & leaves room. then others won't be able to start sesh. keep a time limit or del sesh if user leaves room.

-[] dropdown issue
+[X] dropdown issue

+[X] if group timer played after timer playing, it doesn't work.

+[X] Timeline